 - To begin treatment, an OUD patient must abstain from using opioids for at least 12 to 24 hours and be in the early stages of opioid withdrawal.
 Patents with opioids in their bloodstream or who are not in the early stages of withdrawal, may experience acute withdrawal.

 - After a patient has discontinued or greatly reduced their opioid use, no longer has cravings, and is experiencing few, if any, side effects, if needed, the dose of buprenorphine may be adjusted.
 Due to the long-acting agent of buprenorphine, once patients are stabilized, it may be possible to switch from every day to alternate-day dosing.

 - The length of time a patient receives buprenorphine is tailored to meet the needs of each patient, and in some cases, treatment can be indefinite.
 To prevent possible relapse, individuals can engage in on-going treatment—with or without MAT.

 Common and Serious Side Effects of Buprenorphine

-These are not all the side effects of buprenorphine.
-For more information patients should talk to their health care practitioner or pharmacist.
+Patients who are considering buprenorphine for treatment, should be sure they fully understand the medication and its side effects before they take the medication.
+Their health care practitioner or pharmacist can provide this information.
 Patients should tell their health care practitioner about any side effects that are bothersome, or do not go away.

 Patients and practitioners are encouraged to report all side effects online to MEDWatch, FDA’s medical product safety reporting program for health care professionals, patients, and consumers or by calling 1-800-FDA-1088.